 A Real-life Matter of Life or Death

-In his own words, the events of James Marshall’s struggle with modern day medicine and his will to live.
+In his own words, the events of James Marshall’s struggle with modern-day medicine and his will to live.

 “First I’m a spiritual actor, composer and performer.
 Such was not always my path.
 I had always wanted to be a part of the Hollywood scene and I was finally reaching the peak of my career.
-I had a role on the television show, Twin Peaks, and was cast in numerous roles in films such as; Cadence, starring Martin Sheen and Charlie Sheen, Gladiator, starring Cuba Gooding Jr., and A Few Good Men, starring Tom Cruise, Jack Nicholson, and Demi Moore.
+I had a role on the television show, Twin Peaks, and was cast in numerous roles in films such as Cadence, starring Martin Sheen and Charlie Sheen, Gladiator, starring Cuba Gooding Jr., and A Few Good Men, starring Tom Cruise, Jack Nicholson, and Demi Moore.
 I thought this was the beginning of a wonderful career when all of a sudden; it had to be put on hold.

 I thought my life would end after taking the advice of a conventional medical provider, and it almost did.
 The medicine that was prescribed to me destroyed my large intestine to the point where it had to be